Age like a man

 The little blue pill and the like may have eased some of the symptoms of aging for men, but in the process, it ruined the menopausal years for women.
 Gone are the days when we could look forward to a matching-sweatsuit kind of companionship with our partners.
 Now we have to try to maintain our sex appeal until we die, wearing thong-shaped incontinence panties in the process.
 A lucky few of us will manage to kill our partners while in the act, thereby granting us the break that we had, historically, always been able to look forward to without resorting to homicide.

-In the end, I'm not sure women should be hoping to kill their partners with sex just to enjoy more time for afternoon teas and book club discussions.
+In the end, I'm not sure women should be hoping to kill their partners with sex just to enjoy more time to themselves.
 We're in an awkward stage of human evolution.
 We're living longer and generally see ourselves as being younger than our chronological age, but our bodies insist on giving us a healthy dose of reality.
 Maybe this is a season of reckoning for both men and women.
 Maybe it's time to usher in an age of acceptance, to listen to the wisdom of our bodies rather than the whims of the popular culture.
 Maybe it's time to push back against the pharmaceutical industry that keeps insisting that men are valued only for their virility.
 (And maybe it's time to teach our elders that if they'd just get into the bathtub together, they might not need Cialis at all.)

 There is an entire pop psychology industry devoted to helping women come to terms with aging in a culture that values youth and beauty.
 Women are encouraged to meditate on phrases such as "You are enough," or to remember that their wisdom and talents and creativity reflect their true value.
 Men have none of this.
 Men are offered ED drugs and denial.